NKUKU Review: Inside the British Homeware Brand Redefining Organic Luxury

 by Gabriella Gabbi

 Known for its reclaimed woods, handcrafted furniture, tactile ceramics, and globally inspired interiors aesthetic, Nkuku has quietly become one of the defining names behind modern organic luxury interiors.
-Blending natural materials, artisanal craftsmanship, and a softer interpretation of contemporary living, the brand appeals to homeowners seeking spaces that feel calm, soulful, and deeply layered rather than overly polished.
-In this review, we explore Nkuku’s furniture quality, materials, collections, design philosophy, and how the brand compares to competitors like Soho Home, OKA, and Cox & Cox.
+In this review, we explore Nkuku’s furniture quality, materials, collections, and design philosophy.

 All products are independently selected by our editors.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more.